adfinis/virtesk/doc/virtesk-tc-tools.rst

 -  Gray screen ===> This is the TC user interface.

    -  Try to connect, or reboot the TC.
-   -  If the problem persists, inspect logs of amoothei-tc-connectspice.
+   -  If the problem persists, inspect logs of virtesk-tc-connectspice.

 -  Error / image size is 0 ===> Thinclient is off, so no screenshot could be taken.